Best Of19 min read

 Cons:

-• No tax-loss harvesting (significant gap for taxable accounts with large balances)
+• No tax-loss harvesting (significant gap for large taxable accounts)

 • One trading window per day (M1+ gets a second) — not for active traders